What Is Ergonomics?

 • Repetitiveness: Repetition is one of the top causes of work-related injuries and strain.
 Repeated tasks, including typing at a desk and using the same wrist motions all day long or frequently lifting materials in the same way, put a strain on your body.
 This wear and tear adds up over time and may lead to MSDs or other injuries.

-• Prolonged positions: Just as a physically-active role can cause injuries, static work poses significant risks to workers, too.
+• Prolonged positions: Just as a physically active role can cause injuries, static work poses significant risks to workers, too.
 Far too many office workers are familiar with back pain after spending their day in an uncomfortable or inadequate office chair.
-Sitting or standing in the same place or position, maintaining an awkward posture and prolonged or excessive tasks all strain parts of your body.
+Sitting or standing in the same place or position, maintaining an awkward posture, and performing prolonged or excessive tasks all strain parts of your body.

 Common Ergonomic Injuries